The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

-Business Value Oriented Project Management (BVOPM) is a set of activities and style of management of projects with a focus on adding business value to the project management processes and practices, general productivity, outcomes, and waste reduction.
+Business Value-Oriented Project Management (BVOPM) is a set of activities and a style of project management with a focus on adding business value to the project management processes and practices, general productivity, outcomes, and waste reduction.

-The BVOPM office may be part of the BVOPGM office or standalone or both may be considered as one, depending on the organizational structure and strategy.
+The BVOPM office may be independent, part of the BVOPGM office, or both may be considered as one, depending on the organizational structure and strategy.

 BVOPM accentuate on the following major activities:

 - Business value points measurement

 - Attitude management

 - Observation and optimization